jovibor/HexCtrl/README.md

 Then provide a pointer to created object of this derived class prior to call to [`SetData`](#setdata) method in form of `HEXDATASTRUCT::pHexVirtual = &yourDerivedObject`.

 ## [](#)Virtual Bookmarks
 **HexControl** has innate functional to work with any amount of bookmarked regions.
-These regions can be assigned with individual background and text color, and description.
+These regions can be assigned with individual background and text color and description.

 But if you have some big and complicated data logic and want to handle all these regions yourself, you can do it.
 For this you have to inherit your own class from the `IHexBkmVirtual` pure virtual interface and implement all the routines withing this class.
-You will have to assign then `pHexBkmVirtual` member of [`HEXDATASTRUCT`](#hexdatastruct) to instance of your class prior to [`SetData`](#setdata) call.
+To enable virtual bookmarks call the [`BkmSetVirtual`](#bkmsetvirtual) method.

 The main method of the `IHexBkmVirtual` interface is `HitTest`.
 It takes byte's offset and returns pointer to [`HEXBOOKMARKSTRUCT`](#hexbookmarkstruct) if there is a bookmark withing this byte, or `nullptr` otherwise.